LumaPictures/meteor-jquery-datatables/README.md

   subscription: "all_browsers"

   # ## Query
-  #   * the initial filter on the dataset
+  #   * the initial client filter on the dataset
   query:
     grade: "A"
 }